denis-berthier/Sudoku_Hierarchical_Classifier/README.md

 # Sudoku_Hierarchical_Classifier
-Outputs the universal T&amp;E-classification and its sub-classifications for Sudokus
+Outputs the universal T&amp;E-classification and its B, BpB or BpBB sub-classifications for Sudokus